Rush (band): 1977–1981: Peak progressive era

 Permanent Waves (1980) shifted Rush's style of music with the introduction of reggae and new wave elements.
 Although a hard rock style was still evident, more synthesizers were introduced.
 Because of the limited airplay Rush's previous extended-length songs received, Permanent Waves contained shorter, more radio-friendly songs, such as "The Spirit of Radio" and "Freewill", which helped the album become Rush's highest-charting album to date.
 "The Spirit of Radio" became the group's biggest hit single to date, peaking at No. 22 in Canada, No. 51 on the US Billboard Hot 100, and No. 13 on the UK Singles Chart.
-Peart's lyrics on Permanent Waves shifted toward an expository tone with subject matter that dwelled less on fantastical or allegorical story-telling and more heavily on topics that explored humanistic, social, and emotional elements.
-Rush toured Permanent Waves for six months through 1980 to over 650,000 people across 96 shows, becoming their first to make a profit.
-After the tour, Rush joined fellow Toronto-based rock band Max Webster to record "Battle Scar" for their 1980 release, Universal Juveniles.
-Their lyricist, Pye Dubois, offered the band the lyrics to a song he had written.
-The band accepted; the song went on, after reworking by Peart, to become "Tom Sawyer".
+Peart's lyrics on Permanent Waves shifted toward an expository tone with subject matter that dwelled less on fantastical or allegorical storytelling and more heavily on topics that explored humanistic, social, and emotional elements.
+Rush toured Permanent Waves for six months through 1980 to more than 650,000 people across 96 shows, becoming their first tour to make a profit.
+After the tour, Rush joined rock band Max Webster from Toronto and recorded "Battle Scar" for their 1980 album, Universal Juveniles.
+Webster's lyricist, Pye Dubois, offered the band lyrics to a song he had written.
+The band accepted, and after reworking by Peart the song became "Tom Sawyer".

-Rush's popularity reached its pinnacle with the release of Moving Pictures in early 1981.
-Moving Pictures essentially continued where Permanent Waves left off, extending the trend of accessible and commercially friendly progressive rock that helped thrust them into the spotlight.
+Rush's popularity reached its pinnacle with the release of Moving Pictures in February 1981.
+Essentially, Moving Pictures continued where Permanent Waves left off, extending the trend of accessible and commercially friendly progressive rock which helped thrust them into the spotlight.
 The lead track, "Tom Sawyer", is probably the band's best-known song.
-Upon release, it reached No. 24 on the Canadian Top 40 Singles Chart, No. 44 on the Billboard Hot 100, and No. 8 on the new US Album Rock Tracks chart.
-The second single "Limelight" also received a strong response from listeners and radio stations going to No. 18 in Canada, No. 54 on the Hot 100, and No. 4 on the US Album Rock Tracks Chart.
-Moving Pictures was Rush's last album to feature an extended song, the eleven-minute "The Camera Eye".
-The song also contained the band's heaviest usage of synthesizers yet, hinting Rush's music was shifting direction once more.
+When it was released, it reached No. 24 on the Canadian Top 40 Singles Chart, No. 44 on the Billboard Hot 100, and No. 8 on the new US Album Rock Tracks chart.
+The second single, "Limelight", also received a strong response from listeners and radio stations, going to No. 18 in Canada, No. 54 on the Hot 100, and No. 4 on the US Album Rock Tracks Chart.
+Moving Pictures was Rush's last album to feature an extended song, the 11-minute "The Camera Eye".
+The song contained the band's heaviest usage of synthesizers yet, hinting that Rush's music was shifting direction once more.
 Moving Pictures became the band's first album to reach No. 1 on the Canadian Albums Chart, and also reached No. 3 on the US Billboard 200 and UK album charts; it has been certified quintuple platinum by both the Recording Industry Association of America and Music Canada.
-Following the success of Moving Pictures, Rush released a second live recording, Exit...
+After the success of Moving Pictures, Rush released their second live recording, Exit...
 Stage Left, in 1981.